 During the rebuilding, the defensive wall was modernized, which may have been partly rebuilt due to damages in the northeastern part.
 After repair it was only 80 cm thick there, while on the remaining sections the wall was raised to a height of about 12 meters.
 In the northern part of the castle a latrine was placed (the second functioned in the northern facade of the west building), the water tank was enlarged, and in the course of further work at the northern wall a well about 60 meters deep was cut.
 After its creation, the no longer needed tank began to serve as a under chapel crypt.

-Late-gothic construction works at the upper castle were limited to erecting over the northern part of the oldest residential building a new tower with a two-storey superstructure.
+Late-Gothic construction works at the upper ward were limited to erecting over the northern part of the oldest residential building a new tower with a two-storey superstructure.
 Its construction required the division of the former single-space hall on the second floor.
 While in the basement work was underway to attempt to dig a tunnel for postern gate, but it was never completed.

 Kocańda P., Badania archeologiczno-architektoniczne zamków Czorsztyn, Dunajec i Zamku Pieniny, Rzeszów 2012.